 At Rowland Hill we cover all seven areas of the Early Years curriculum through planned, purposeful play.
 The staff team work together to plan a range of experiences or activities that children can play with and build their confidence exploring ideas, thinking about problems and relating to others.
 Sometimes children are learning by leading their own play and at others times by being led by an adult so we provide both child-led and adult-led experiences and activities.

 To help the staff team think about how children are playing and making progress as learners we use the Characteristics of Effective Learning:

-children have and develop their own ideas, make links between ideas, and develop strategies for doing things.
+Children have and develop their own ideas, make links between ideas, and develop strategies for doing things.
 They make predictions and test their ideas and can change their strategies when needed.

 Your Child’s Assessment

-We do this by making observations of the children whilst they are playing and learning.
+We do this by making observations and taking photographs of the children whilst they are playing and learning.
 We then assess their learning and development to identify the next step they need to continue making progress.

-Some children may be identified as having Special Educational Needs.
-A child at Rowland Hill is described as having special needs if she or he has a significantly greater difficulty in learning than the majority of children of the same age or has a physical disability, which requires specific support or equipment.
+Some children may be identified as having Special Educational Needs and Disabilities (SEND).
 The Special Educational Needs Co-ordinator (SENCo) will liaise with families, teaching staff and outside professionals, such as the Educational Psychologist (EP) to assess a child’s needs and progress; and to ensure the correct support and provision is in place.
-For further information please refer to the Policy – Local Offer on the Rowland Hill Nursery School and Children’s Centre website.
+For further information please refer to the SEN Policy and the Special Educational Needs and Disabilities section on the website.